 “Ratable” shall mean the Contract Quantity that will be delivered and received, or exchanged, on a pro rata basis (i) on each Day during the Delivery Month or (ii) during the specific time period(s) as set forth in the Confirmation.

-“S&P” shall mean Standard & Poor’s Financial Services LLC™, a subsidiary of the McGraw-Hill Companies, Inc. ™, or its successor-in-interest.
+“ [Only used in Qualified Institution]

 “Scheduled Product” shall mean the quantity of Product confirmed by the parties or Carrier, as applicable, for movement, transportation or management.